 Different businesses achieve varying levels of maturity in their practice of supply chain resiliency management.
-At one end of the spectrum, well defined resiliency considerations are explicitly incorporated into processes and tools–indicating a high level of maturity.
+At one end of the spectrum, well-defined resiliency considerations are explicitly incorporated into processes and tools–indicating a high level of maturity.

-At the other end, risk is weighed implicitly as different people across the company apply their personal risk tolerances.
+At the other end, the risk is weighed implicitly as different people across the company apply their personal risk tolerances.
 Most companies fall somewhere in the middle of these two extremes.
 The first objective is to understand where the organization falls along this spectrum.
 So, you may ask: how resilient is my company’s supply chain risk management strategy, and where do I start?
 Building a supply chain risk management program can be accomplished via a resiliency assessment effort.

 Resiliency Blind Spots

-- Spend Based: Most companies use the 80-20 rule for supplier management – they actively manage the 20% suppliers who have 80% of the overall spend.
+- Spend Based: Most companies use the 80-20 rule for supplier management – they actively manage the 20% of suppliers who have 80% of the overall spend.
 While efficient from a spend management standpoint, this practice leaves resiliency gaps.
 For a product to be shipped, every single part has to be available.
 Some years back, a German automaker had a disruption at their cup holder supplier.
-This rendered expensive US bound luxury cars un-shippable… Thus, from a resiliency standpoint, each part is needed.
+This rendered expensive US-bound luxury cars un-shippable… Thus, from a resiliency standpoint, each part is needed.
 This is not to advocate establishing deep supplier relationships with all the partners as this is commercially unfeasible.
 Many blind spots can be eliminated by tracking key pieces of information collected from all suppliers.

 - Impact Analytics: Other information is more intrinsic – since supply chain organizations are primarily cost centric, most of the prevalent analytics is related to spend.
-Robust revenue impact analytics which can pinpoint critical components, nodes or suppliers is not always available.
+Robust revenue impact analytics which can pinpoint critical components, nodes, or suppliers is not always available.
 However, this type of analysis can really help identify top business priorities where mitigation efforts should be focused.